-When SDT services are used for a STARTBR or RESETBR command for a data table record, it is possible for the record to be deleted before the associated READNEXT or READPREV command is issued.
+When shared data table services are used for a STARTBR or RESETBR command for a data table record, it is possible for the record to be deleted before the associated READNEXT or READPREV command is issued.
 When VSAM is used, the record cannot be deleted before the associated READNEXT or READPREV command is issued.

-Thus, when SDT services are used, if a STARTBR or RESETBR command is issued with a key other than the special 'last record' key, X'FF....', and the record selected is deleted before the READNEXT command, the READNEXT command reads the succeeding record.
+Thus, when shared data table services are used, if a STARTBR or RESETBR command is issued with a key other than the special 'last record' key, X'FF....', and the record selected is deleted before the READNEXT command, the READNEXT command reads the succeeding record.